 Quick Facts About the Library

-Provides access to 85 full-text databases across all academic disciplines.
+Provides access to more than 300 full-text databases across all academic disciplines.

 Library databases provide access to over 42,000 electronic periodicals and over 30,000 electronic books.

 Special Collection and Archives located on the 5th floor, houses unique, rare and historic collections, including the Delco Collection, the King Collection, the Tatum Collection, the Interscholastic League Papers and Awards, the Cooperative Extension Papers & Records, and several thousand “historic photos.”

 Library awarded $60,000 HBCU-Mellon Foundation Photographic Preservation Grant to improve archival storage conditions – Spring 2008.

 Archives Department awarded over $10,000 Title II Grant funding to purchase additional computers and digitization equipment 2003-2008.